 Note that Gold Standard Projects registered with previous versions of the Gold Standard (version 2.2 and earlier) are required to transition to GS4GG.
-For such projects, the developer should refer to Transition requirements for requirements, procedure and the timelines.
+For such projects, the developer should refer to requirement Transition requirements for requirements, procedure and the timelines as per Transition requirements.